colathro/CRMAsyncCleanup/README.md

 ![alt text](https://github.com/colathro/Dynamics-CRM-Community-System-Job-Cleanup/blob/master/Dynamics-365-Async-Cleanup/Reference%20Guide/CurrentVersionScreenshot.JPG?raw=true)

 ## Usage:
-### 1. User your instance's advanced find to build a query which returns your desired records to operate on.
+### 1. Use your instance's advanced find to build a query which returns your desired records to operate on.
 (Test)
 ### 2. Download Fetch XML and Open.
-### 3. Trim off unneccesary columns and sorts - Only column needed is asyncoperationid
+### 3. Trim off unneccesary columns and sorts for performance - Only column needed is asyncoperationid
 From:
 ```
 <fetch version="1.0" output-format="xml-platform" mapping="logical" distinct="false">